Massimo Morsello: Biography

 Massimo Morsello was born in a middle-class family of Rome.
 His mother was Bulgarian, and fled to Italy after the Communist takeover.
 He described his father as "deeply anticommunist" and an admirer of the social philosophy of Fascism.

 In 1975, at the age of 16, he joined the Italian post-fascist party Movimento Sociale Italiano.
 He became a member of the juvenile political association Fronte della Gioventù and, although not attending a university, joined FUAN, an organization of right-wing university students.
-FUAN was less dependent on parliamentary politics than other organizations, and it was something of a thinktank of the Italian far-right youth in the late 1970s.
+FUAN was less dependent on parliamentary politics compared to other organizations, and it was something of a thinktank of the Italian far-right youth in the late 1970s.
 During the so-called "Anni di Piombo" or Lead Years he became involved in various violent episodes and is thought to have possibly been a member of the neofascist terrorist organization Nuclei Armati Rivoluzionari.
 He was sentenced to 9 years and 6 months for crimes related to terrorism.

 In these years he also began his career as a musician, with his first performance being at the first Hobbit Camp.
 He gained the nickname Massimino among the far-right members of Italian society.

 After the Bologna massacre of 2 August 1980, Massimo Morsello, Roberto Fiore, leader of Terza Posizione and seven other people were accused of subversive association.

-They will then acquitted in 1990.
-They escaped first to Germany, then, after a few months, to London.
-Italy called for their extradition but it was refused by England because the crimes they were accused of were only political.
+They were then acquitted in 1990.
+They escaped first to Germany, then, after a few months later, to London.
+Italy called for their extradition, but it was denied by England because the crimes they were accused of were only political.
 It has been rumoured that Morsello and Fiore escaped extradition by collaborating with the MI6.

 At the beginning of their exile, Morsello and Fiore survived by taking temporary work in restaurants.
 In 1986, thanks to their friendship with various far-right exponents like Nick Griffin, they managed to found "Meeting Point", which was later renamed "Easy London".
 Easy London is a society that helps young students and workers live and work in London by providing jobs, beds, and contracts.
 This rapidly made Morsello and Fiore wealthy (the profits being around 15 million euros), but the society was more of a fundraising tool to help various far-right organizations in Italy.
 "Easy London" is still active.

 While in London, Morsello continued his musical activities.
-He played a concert entitled Scusate, ma non-posso venire ("Sorry, but I can't come in") that was transmitted to Italy by satellite on 22 July 1996.
+He played a concert entitled Scusate, ma non-posso venire ("Sorry, but I can't come") that was transmitted to Italy by satellite on 22 July 1996.

 In the second half of the 1990s, Morsello was diagnosed with cancer.
 He attempted the controversial somatostatin therapy of Luigi Di Bella, with no success.
 In April 1999 Morsello was able to return to Italy without being incarcerated due to his worsening health condition.
 He nevertheless still managed to play music until his death in 2001 and helped Fiore found Forza Nuova.